 Disabling hearing loss (greater than 30 db) can reduce a child's ability to complete even primary education and can significantly impair language acquisition, literacy, cognition, and social skills.
 Because all children develop in these areas in the first years of life, time is of essence to identify hearing loss and mitigate its effects.

-Our programs are designed to help children who are deaf or hard of hearing living in low resource areas access the early identification, hearing technology, and local support they need to reach their potential.
+The Global Foundation For Children With Hearing Loss partners with government entities and local organizations to identify and address gaps in the system of support for children with hearing loss and their families.
+We develop comprehensive hearing health and early education programs that are designed to help children who are deaf or hard of hearing living in low and middle income countries access the early identification, hearing technology, and local support they need to reach their potential.
 We customize our programs to meet the needs of those we support.
 Our core focus areas are:

-TRAINING: We provide on-location training, video analysis, and mentorship for audiology technicians, teachers, therapists, medical professionals, and families that work with or have children with hearing loss in developing countries.
-The training is taught by Global Foundation international experts in audiology, speech language pathology, early intervention, and auditory-verbal practice.
+PROFESSIONAL DEVELOPMENT AND TRAINING: We provide in-country mentorship and training for medical professionals, teachers, therapists, and families that work with or have children with hearing loss in developing countries.
+The Global Foundation curriculum is taught by international experts in pediatric audiology, speech language pathology, auditory-verbal practice, and early intervention.